"Im Rennen der Philosophie gewinnt, wer am langsamsten laufen kann. Oder: der, der das Ziel zuletzt erreicht." (another obscure Austrian philosopher)

 ✧ (2012): “Wittgenstein on Actions, Reasons, and Causes”, Marques & Venturinha eds.
 (2012): Knowledge, Language, and Mind.
 Wittgenstein's Early Investigations.
 Berlin (De Gruyter). discusses Wittgenstein on causation in action.

 ✧ (2012): “On the Responsibility to Protect and Its Emancipation from Humanitarian Intervention”, Mathis-Moser ed.
 (2012): Responsibility to Protect: A Canadian Heritage.
-Innsbruck (Innsbruck University Press). discusses the doctrine of Responsibility to Protect in comparison to the doctrine of Humanitarian Intervention.
+Innsbruck (Innsbruck University Press). discusses the doctrine of Responsibility to Protect in comparison to the doctrine of Humanitarian Intervention.Under review:

 ✧ “Actions, Processes, and Events”: defends a unified ontology of ongoing vs. concluded action;

-“Wanting What One Wants”: disentangles various forms of wanting and of knowledge of them;
+✧ “Wanting What One Wants”: disentangles various forms of wanting and of knowledge of them;

-“On Intention as Action”: challenges the identification of intention with a form of action;
+✧ “On Intention as Action”: challenges the identification of intention with a form of action;

-✧ "Extended Practical Cognition?": articulates limitations of the possibility of extended practical cognition and knowledge;
+✧ "Extended Practical Knowledge?": articulates limitations of the possibility of extended practical cognition and knowledge;

-“Ten Carbon Copies” defends practical knowledge against a purportedly seminal counterexample;
+✧ “Ten Carbon Copies” defends practical knowledge against a purportedly seminal counterexample;

 ✧ "Thought Friends": articulates a puzzle from mutual recognition for the nature of friendship.

 At DKU I currently advise & mentor students in various capacities (academic; signature work; pre-law; student clubs).
-Much of my extracurricular attention is on building out Superdeep, DKU's extracurricular philosophical ecosystem.I offer pro bono (middle to graduate school) advising & mentorship to members of underserved communities, especially ones not currently in or bound for academia.
-If this speaks to you, don't hesitate to reach out.
-If you're hesitant to reach out I'd particularly like to hear from you, so absolutely reach out.Lastly: if you're reading this you have books at home, including ones you could pass on.
+Much of my extracurricular attention is on building out Superdeep, an extracurricular philosophical ecosystem.I offer (middle to graduate school) advising & mentorship pro bono to members of underserved communities, especially first-generation college students.
+If this speaks to you, don't by shy to reach out.
+If you're shy to reach you should feel especially encouraged to reach out :)Lastly: if you're reading this you have books at home, including ones you could pass on.
 Consider sending them to Books Through Bars, where I help find them new homes, or to similar initiatives.

 ...or send a letter to: